A Statewide Community Reading Program

 Vermont Reads Supporters

-VHC is also grateful for the generous support of the Jack & Dorothy Byrne Foundation, and the Alma Gibbs Donchain Foundation.
+Vermont Humanities is grateful to the underwriter of Vermont Reads 2021, Jan Blomstrann, and for the support of the Jack & Dorothy Byrne Foundation.